Find your County BOE and contact them for info on their upcoming meeting.

 #4 – Check out our letters to county election officials with specific recommendations on prioritizing Early Voting locations and days.

-# 5 – Review prior county Early Voting plans and use it as a guide to prepare to advocate for similar (or better) plans in 2020.
+# 5 – Review prior county Early Voting plans and use it as a guide to prep & advocate for similar (or better) plans in 2020.

 # 6 – Want to quickly share out information about Early Voting discussions and planning from your County Board of Elections meeting?
 Fill out our EV Advocacy Report Form.